SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 * The ``as?`` version of the downcast operator returns an optional value of the protocol's type, and this value is ``nil`` if the instance does not conform to that protocol.
-* The ``as`` version of the downcast operator forces the downcast to the protocol type and triggers a runtime error if the downcast does not succeed.
+* The ``as!`` version of the downcast operator forces the downcast to the protocol type and triggers a runtime error if the downcast does not succeed.

 This example defines a protocol called ``HasArea``,